Cloudify-PS/cloudify-training-labs/developing-simple-plugin/README.md

 vi test-plugin/plugin/tasks.py
 ```

 Modify the `my_task` method (you may rename it as well).
+Our goal is to write an operation that:

+* Receives two arguments, `str1` and `str2`
+* Prints the arguments
-Our goal is to write a plugin that receives two arguments, `str1` and `str2`, and stores a concat of these two strings under a runtime property called `result` on the same node that the plugin operates on.
+* Stores a concat of these two strings under a runtime property called `result` on the same node instance that the plugin operates on

-Also, the plugin should log the received arguments before processing, and the result after processing.
+* Prints the result

 ## Step 4: Edit `test_plugin.yaml`